Decentralised-Monsters/demons-scilla/auction/README.md

  * token_auctions - Mapping of `token_id` -> `auction_id`, required for other contracts to check if `token_id` already exists in auction.
  * total - A counter for generate `auction_id`.
  * commission - Value of dev commission by default 10%.
+ * min_increment - Value of minimum bid increment rate when creating an auction.
+ * min_auction_price - Value of minimum auction price when creating an auction.

 ```Ocaml
 contract AuctionFactory